Photography: Alex Mironyuk

 🌟 Travel by private van, catamaran, scenic train ride, and of course on your own foot - get immersed in the untouched splendor of America’s Last Frontier!

-🌟 Treat yourself with additional day and see the highest Alaska's peak and one of the world's highest - Mt.
+🌟 Treat yourself with an additional day and see the highest Alaska's peak and one of the world's highest - Mt.
 Denali 20,320' (aka Mt.
 McKinley) up close on a flight-seeing tour from Talkeetna town

 -------------------------------------------------------------